what causes swim bladder disease in angelfish?

 Swim bladder disease, also called swim bladder disorder, is the name given to a broad collection of issues that affect the swim bladder.
 It results in the fish being unable to swim or orient itself properly.

-All alone, swim bladder disease is usually a symptom of these issues, not actually a primary issue with the bladder itself.
-We can broadly group the causes of swim bladder disease into 4 categories.
-They are:
+Swim bladder disease is usually a symptom of specific issues, not a primary problem with the bladder.
+We can broadly group the causes of swim bladder disease into four categories:

 Angelfish Swimming Weird

-The first sign is usually your fish ‘swimming weird’.
-This is because a swim bladder that functions correctly will have your fish able to swim in clear, straight lines without wavering.
+The first sign is usually your fish ‘swimming weird.’
+This is because a swim bladder that functions correctly will allow your fish to swim in clear, straight lines without wavering.

-The swim bladder is an organ found in fish and is filled with a mixture of gas and air.
-As stated in Respiratory Physiology and Neurobiology, this organ enables fish to float at specific depths in the water without actively swimming.
+The swim bladder is an organ in fish filled with gas and air.
+According to Respiratory Physiology and Neurobiology, this organ enables fish to float at specific depths in the water without actively swimming.
 This helps to:

-Certain fish are able to control their buoyancy by increasing or decreasing the amount of gas in the swim bladder.
-Other fish maintain a fixed amount that does not change unless forced to, like when they’re afflicted by swim bladder disease.
+Certain fish can control their buoyancy by increasing or decreasing the gas in the swim bladder.
+Other fish maintain a fixed amount that doesn’t change unless forced to.

 do fish suffer with swim bladder disease?